173duprot/tinyforth/readme.txt

 			| Every time you run any code,
 			|
 			|	0.
 Start Running the Dictionary
 			|	1.
-When a word matches the current word
+When a lookup word matches the current word.
 			|		- Compiled words will push their address to mem
 			|		- Macro words will run immediatly
 			|	2.
-When a \n or \0 is hit, it will close off the
+When the end of the dict is reached, it will jump
-			|	   memory space and then run the compiled code
+			|	   to the beginning of the compiled code.

 Diffrences from normal Forth